acstech/doppler-api/README.md

 Then go to doppler-events/ and `run docker-compose up -d`

-_Note: All the docker images must have been built at least once in order for docker-compose up -d to work._
+_Note: All the docker images (doppler-events, doppler-api, doppler-frontend) must have been built at least once in order for docker-compose up -d to work._

 To receive messages and send over a web-socket connection, doppler-events and doppler-frontend must be running.